 Understanding Vocabulary Development in Standards-Based Teaching

-Date & Time: Thursday, January 13th, 2022, 4:00-5:00 p.m.
+Original workshop date: Thursday, January 13th, from 4:00-5:00 p.m.

 Workshop description: Vocabulary knowledge is the key to communication.
 No one can understand or be understood without it.
 In this session, participants will examine the role of vocabulary learning in proficiency development and explore the importance of vocabulary development in designing and implementing thematic units.
 Participants will learn research-informed strategies for identifying, presenting, and spiraling vocabulary to facilitate acquisition.

 Workshop Facilitation Guide (Word, PDF): This facilitation guide is designed for use by a facilitator and/or participants engaged in professional learning designed around this webinar and its focus topic(s).
 Facilitators and/or participants may use the facilitation guide in whole or in part, all at once or spaced out over time.
 They may additionally customize the facilitation guide to best suit their needs by modifying, adding to, or eliminating suggested discussion questions and/or tasks.
 The facilitation guide begins with an overview of the webinar goals and its organization.
 It follows with suggestions of structured discussion questions and tasks that are organized for use before, during, and after webinar viewing and aligned to the stated webinar goals.